mvturnho/OpenHaspDesigner/README.md

 Simple derived objects have a very simple constructor where we set the width and height, color etc. [HaspLed](./src/Hasp//HaspLed.js) is a good example of this.

-[HaspLabel](./src/Hasp/HaspLabel.js) that also incorporates text is a bit more complex becouse we add a KonvaText object and also need to manage this.
+[HaspLabel](./src/Hasp/HaspLabel.js) that also incorporates text is a bit more complex because we add a KonvaText object and also need to manage this.

 [HaspBar](./src/Hasp/HaspBar.js) Uses extra drawing components and also functionality to support these extra Konva components.